 But the question remains: do you really know everything that you should know about this Kombucha?

 Next, we'll present you with a couple of pictures.

-Let's see if you can get what is the one common factor linking them (besides the fact that they are all about Kombucha).
+Let's see if you can get the one common factor linking all those pictures (besides the fact that they all relate to Kombucha).

 Above are some of the teas that we use for our Kombucha.

 Below is the unrefined Organic (BIO) brown sugar that we use for all of our products, including Kombucha.

 Here is, where the fermentation magic happens.